syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Popup-positioning.md

 N> SfPopupLayout.IsOpen property is not applicable for Type B.

-If we run the above sample, the below output will appear on iOS device as shown below.
+If we run the above sample, the below output will appear on iOS, Android and Windows Phone devices as shown below.
 ![](GettingStarted_images/IsOpen_Property.png)

 ### SfPopupLayout.Show()